 One day, something changed…

-I no longer felt I had real purpose and didn’t feel I was making a difference to young people like we used to be able to do.
+I could no longer carry on as I had before.
+I was questioning my real purpose, was feeling more and more detached, emotions were getting in my way and I didn’t feel I was making a difference.
+I started questioning myself and my ability and thought I needed a change.
 That’s when I ventured out into the charity and private sectors, like an adventurer looking for ‘the’ rock, place or piece of treasure.
-But, still, something was missing.
-I ended up back in the comfort zone of higher education and some fabulous teams and institutions but, as we entered the third round of voluntary redundancies (and not convinced it would be the last one), I knew I needed something else but I wasn’t sure what I really wanted to do or how to do it.
-I felt a bit stuck and a bit lost.
+But, still, something was missing and still I remained exhausted.
+I ended up back in the comfort zone of higher education and some fabulous teams and institutions but, as we entered the third round of voluntary redundancies, I knew I needed something else as I couldn’t carry on as I was, but I wasn’t sure what I really wanted to do or how to do it.
+I felt stuck and a bit lost.

 So, I secured some coaching of my own as I knew this was a helpful way to explore these types of challenges.
 Through this I explored my strengths, values, experiences, perspectives and limiting beliefs and realised the one consistent element I’ve genuinely loved, and received consistently positive feedback about, has been developing individuals and positive team cultures.
-In that moment I realised that I wanted freedom, less frantic energy and greater work life balance to nurture those things that were most important to me (friends and family).
+In that moment I realised that I wanted freedom, I needed less ‘hustle culture’ and frantic energy and a greater work life balance to nurture those things that were most important to me (friends and family).

-All this exploration highlighted I wanted to be self-employed where there are still challenges and pressure but I have more choice and that coaching really is my true passion, it lights me up, it energises me, it’s what I’m good at and I want to do it all of the time.
+All this exploration highlighted I wanted to be self-employed where there are still challenges and pressure but I have more choice.
+I also discovered I wanted to to do coaching full time.
+That coaching really is my true passion, it lights me up, it energises me, it’s what I’m good at and I want to do it all of the time.
+I also have a passion for helping other people stay well at work and prevent burnout instead of feeling like they need to leave or go off sick just to cope.

-Getting that clarity that I needed about who I am, what I really want, and why, then enabled me to explore ‘how’ do I make it happen.
+Getting that clarity that I needed about who I am, what I really want, what I need at this point in my life, and why, then enabled me to explore ‘how’ do I make it happen.

 I live in the North West of England with my husband and furbaby, a little ginger dog called Pumpkin (I will talk about animals for a long time if you get me started so you’ve been warned).

-I love animals and nature and enjoy walking and building my eco-garden with insect and bee houses, bird boxes and bat houses.
+I love animals and all things nature.
+I enjoy walking and building my eco-garden with a pond, insect and bee houses, bird boxes and bat houses.

 Family and friends are the most important things to me and I love spending as much time as I can with those closest to me.

-I used to do a lot of amateur dramatics at a number of different groups and have even won awards at One Act Festivals.
-I still enjoy going to the theatre now but no longer really take part.
+I used to do a lot of amateur dramatics at a number of different groups and have taken part in One Act Festivals.
+I still enjoy going to the theatre now but more as a spectator.

-I enjoy volunteering and have been a befriender for the elderly, worked with hedgehogs in a hedgehog rescue, take part in litter picking and currently volunteer a day a week in a local charity shop.
+I enjoy volunteering and have been a befriender for the elderly, worked with hedgehogs in a hedgehog rescue, take part in litter picking and currently volunteer in a local charity shop.
+I support charitable causes where I can too.